top of page

 A Journey Through Nature and Conservation

-The Great Western Trek is dedicated to exploring breathtaking backpacking routes that combine established long-distance trails to inspire and shed light on the vital issues facing our trails and wild spaces.
+The Great Western Trek is dedicated to exploring breathtaking backpacking routes that connect established long-distance trails to inspire and shed light on the vital issues facing our trails and wild spaces.
 The idea is to emphasize the importance of conservation while connecting to the rich beauty of America's most precious landscapes.

 Connecting to the Land